Questions about this article? Email: Skype for Business federation Article last updated: February 7, 2017

 - After you change your external communications settings, WAIT UP TO 24 HOURS TO TEST.

-- In Skype for Business, search for your contact in Skype for Business, and send a request to chat.
+In Skype for Business, replace for your contact in Skype for Business, and send a request to chat.

 If you get the message it couldn’t be sent due to company policy, you need to doublecheck your firewall settings.